 - Casas e apartamentos para arrendar em Lisboa – a Facebook group that’s popular with students, and a good place to look if you’re after a room in a shared apartment.

 - Outsite Lisbon – a co-living space for digital nomads in Cais do Sodré, with prices starting at $347 a week.
-There are 25 rooms, with a kitchen shared between each five rooms, and there’s even a co-working space on the ground floor.
+There are 25 rooms, with a kitchen shared between every five rooms, and there’s even a co-working space on the ground floor.

 - Home Lisbon Hotel – this nomad-friendly hostel has a great location close to Baixa/Chiado and has a co-working space guests can use free of charge.